Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 During your venue inspection, evaluate these critical lighting elements:

 Consider how mixed lighting sources might affect your photography and videography.
-You'll be informed if the venue allows specialised equipment and whether there are additional costs for specialised lighting needs.
+You'll be informed whether the venue allows specialised equipment and whether there are additional costs for specialised lighting.

 Test the lighting in all key areas—from the ceremony space to the dance floor—and verify the outdoor lighting if you plan to hold any exterior activities.